 SENDIASS guide to SEND tribunals

-Recently, Amaze SENDIASS has heard from many families who are worried about long waits to have an appeal heard by the First-Tier (SEND) Tribunal.
-With waits of around 50 weeks for face-to-face hearing dates, it’s extremely worrying for parents and carers who are anxious to get decisions made as soon as possible, so we have produced some SENDIASS advice about the tribunal process.
+Amaze has heard from many families who are worried about long waits to have an appeal heard by the First-Tier (SEND) Tribunal.
+With waits of around 50 weeks for hearing dates, it’s extremely worrying for parents carers who are anxious to get decisions made as soon as possible, so we have produced this SENDIASS advice about the tribunal process.

 What is the SEND Tribunal?

 The First-Tier Tribunal (Special Educational Needs and Disability) is often known as the SEND Tribunal.
 It hears appeals against local authority decisions about the special educational needs of children and young people.
-This includes appeals where the local authority (LA) has refused to carry out an EHC Needs Assessment, refusal to issue an EHC plan, its content or provision of a plan and/or the education setting named in the plan.
+This includes appeals where the local authority (LA) has refused to carry out an EHC Needs Assessment or refused to issue an EHC plan, or there is a disagreement about the contents of the plan and/or the education setting named in the plan.

 What are the options before lodging an appeal?